-Our region is home to many people who identify as lesbian, gay, bisexual, trans*, intersex and queer (LGBTIQ).
+Our region is home to many people who identify as lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ).
 While LGBTIQ encompasses diverse communities and individuals, LGBTIQ people share generally poorer health and wellbeing outcomes than the heterosexual and cisgendered community.
 This is largely because of the stigma and discrimination that people who are LGBTIQ can experience in their everyday lives, including from the health system.

-- Poor mental health including anxiety, depression, self-harm and suicide;
+- Poor mental health including anxiety, depression, self-harm and suicide.

-- Alcohol and other drug misuse or dependence;
+- Alcohol and other drug misuse or dependence.

-- Some cancers; and,
+- Some cancers.

 - Some STIs including HIV.

-- LGBTIQ Quality Improvement grants
+- Quality Improvement grants

-- LGBTIQ Alcohol and Other Drug support projects
+- Alcohol and Other Drug support projects

-- LGBTIQ Mental Health initiatives
+- Mental Health initiatives

 - Cultural Awareness training for workers in aged care.